Guest007/Rosenfox/About-config_Short_manual_en-US.md

 Firefox sends Mozilla a request once to look up your location at a country level using your IP address.
 Then Mozilla send that country level information back to Firefox, where it's stored locally.
 Firefox will then choose which search engine to use as its default based on the locally stored country information.

-Disabling Search Suggestions.
+Deny Search Suggestions.
 Search suggestions is a feature to find out common phrases that other people have searched for.
 These search suggestions are offered by your Default Search Engines (such as Google, Yahoo, etc.) and not by Firefox.
 If you enable this feature, and your Default Search Engine supports suggestions, Firefox may send the terms you type in the Awesome Bar or Search Bar to your Default Search Engine to retrieve suggestions, and is governed by the applicable Privacy Policy from your Default Search Engine.
 To disable search suggestions, switch to:

     browser.search.suggest.enabled=false

 http://kb.mozillazine.org/Browser.search.suggest.enabled

-Disabling GEO-search.
+Deny GEO-search.
 In order to set the right default search engine for your location, Firefox will perform a geolocation lookup once by contacting Mozilla's servers and store the country-level result locally.
 In order to determine your location, Firefox may use several pieces of data to determine your location, including your operating systems geolocation features, Wi-Fi networks, cell phone towers, or IP address.
 To disable GEO-search, switch to:

     browser.search.geoSpecificDefaults=false
     browser.search.geoip.url=false (maybe obsolete)